gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 The suppression list can be imported and exported, which matters when you arrive from another platform and when you leave for one.

-If you are running [BYO Amazon SES](/byo-amazon-ses-pricing), the SNS wiring is the one piece you still own, and we provide a CloudFormation script to automate it.
-The [full walkthrough](/posts/how-to-handle-bounces-and-complaints-with-aws-ses-and-sns) is a good measure of how much is involved even with the script.
+If you are running [BYO Amazon SES](/byo-amazon-ses-pricing), the [SNS topic and subscription](/aws-concepts/sns-topics) wiring is the one piece you still own.
+The [full walkthrough](/posts/how-to-handle-bounces-and-complaints-with-aws-ses-and-sns) is a good measure of how much is involved.

 ## Analytics and event data

 **What email needs.** Somebody wants to know how last Tuesday's campaign performed, and they want to know it without writing a query.

-**What building it involves.** SES publishes a genuinely rich event stream.
+**What building it involves.** SES publishes a genuinely rich stream of [delivery notifications](/aws-concepts/ses-delivery-notifications) and engagement events.
 Sends, deliveries, opens, clicks, bounces, complaints, delivery delays, rejects, rendering failures and subscription changes, routed to SNS, Firehose, EventBridge, CloudWatch or Pinpoint, with up to ten event destinations per configuration set.

 An event stream is not analytics.
 It is the raw material for analytics.